fabricio-suarte/planets-api/README.md

 * domain: business logic
 * application: business trasactions logic, domain coordenation.
 Anti-corruption layer (does not expose the domain)
-* data mappers: abstraction to the persisence layer, persistence services
+* data mappers: abstraction to the persistence layer, persistence services
 * controllers: http request handlers.
 Consumes the application services

 ### Testing

 There are two test modules: "test", for "unit tests" and "testIntegration" for integration tests.
-The application provides, in a very simple but effective way, a nice level of abstraction and low couppling between layers.
-Unit tests are totally mocked, there is no intrastructure dependency.
+The application design provides, in a very simple but effective way, a nice level of abstraction and low coupling between layers.
+Infrastructure dependencies like database access and external remote service calls are totally mock, so **Unit tests** can run fast, smoothly and concentrate on its main purpose: to test domain and application business logic.

-Integration tests are not automated so if you whant to run it successfully, pay attention to the following steps:
+**Integration tests** are not totally automated so if you want to run it successfully, pay attention to the following steps:

-1) Start the MongoDB docker container like this:
+1) Start the MongoDB docker container using the above command (perhaps you have to execut it as 'sudo' on Linux')

 docker run --rm --name mongo-planets-api -p 27017:27017 -d mongo:4.1